Brittany Spaniel

 The Brittany Spaniel or Breton Spaniel (Épagneul Breton) is a French breed of gun dog of spaniel type, bred primarily for bird hunting.
+In the United States it may be called simply Brittany.

-It developed between the seventeenth and nineteenth centuries in Brittany in north-west France, and was officially recognized early in the twentieth.
-The breed has developed differently in the United States, where it may be referred to as the 'American Brittany'.
+It developed between the seventeenth and nineteenth centuries in Brittany in north-west France, and was officially recognised early in the twentieth.
+It is one of five French breeds of spaniel, the others being the Épagneul Bleu de Picardie, the Épagneul de Pont-Audemer, the Épagneul Français and the Épagneul Picard.

 History

-The name "Brittany" is taken from the Brittany region in northwestern France where the dog originated.
-Images of orange and white Brittany-like dogs hunting and retrieving game were first seen on tapestries and paintings from the 17th century.
-The first written and verifiable record of Brittanys comes from a hunting description written by Reverend Davies in 1850.
-He described hunting with small "bobtailed" dogs who pointed and were excellent retrievers.
-It was around the same time that the modern Brittany is rumored to have been bred by mating with English Setters.
+The Brittany Spaniel originated in the Brittany region of north-western France, for which it is named.
+Scenes of orange-and-white dogs of similar type hunting and retrieving game appear in tapestries and paintings from the seventeenth century.
+The earliest written description of such dogs is that of Reverend Davies in 1850, where he described hunting with small "bobtailed" dogs who pointed and were excellent retrievers.
+It was around the same time that the modern breed to have been bred by mating with English Setters.

-The Brittany was first recognized as a breed in 1907 when an orange and white male named Boy was registered in France.
+The Breton was first recognised as a breed in 1907 when an orange-and-white dog named Boy was registered in France.
 As a result, the first standards were outlined in the same year.
-America recognized the Brittany in 1931 and the breed was approved by the American Kennel Club in 1934.
-In 1982 the "Spaniel" was officially dropped from the name.
+It was approved by the American Kennel Club in 1934; in 1982 the "Spaniel" was officially dropped from the name.